chrisqqq123/Searchable-CBAM/Atten/README.md

 The work is testing whether it is possible to select a proper combination of Channel Attention module and Spatial Attention module for network.

 ## Searchable CBAM Module
+We consider 4 possible combination of the attention module:
+CA+SA, SA+CA, CA, SA, (CA,SA), skip connection
+Here (,) is the parallel operation and + is the sequential operation.

 ## Experimental Results